top of page

 Branden says, “Every human being judges himself by some standard; and to the extent that we fail to satisfy that standard, our sense of personal worth, our self-respect, suffers accordingly.”

-Friend, each of us must ask our self some tough questions.
+Friend, each of us must ask ourselves some tough questions.
 Such as, have I been the kind of mother or father I should have been?
 Have I lived up to the standards I have set for myself in business?

 They become perfectionists who are never satisfied with their work, their parenting or their success level in life.
 If they drive themselves harder, they feel they can win recognition.

-In a popular fable, a carpenter named Geppetto creates a wooden puppet who he names Pinocchio.
-His creation comes to life with all the characteristics of a human little boy except that he is made of wood.
+In a popular fable, a carpenter named Geppetto creates a wooden puppet which he names Pinocchio.
+His creation comes to life with all the characteristics of a human little boy, except that he is made of wood.
 This causes all kinds of personality problems for Pinocchio.

 His difficulty is in many ways related to ours.
-Because he is different from others, he has problems of self-esteem.
-Confused about his identity he turns to the kindly Geppetto, the craftsman who created him.
+Because he is different from others, he has problems with self-esteem.
+Confused about his identity, he turns to the kindly Geppetto, the craftsman who created him.
 He says to Geppetto, “Poppa, if I’m alright with you, then I’m alright with me.”

-In a profound way, Pinnochio speaks for all of us.
+Profoundly, Pinnochio speaks for all of us.
 Our attempt to build self-esteem may end in failure.
-Because the missing piece to the puzzle of achieving self-esteem is the realization that we are God’s creatures.
+The missing piece to the puzzle of achieving self-esteem is the realization that we are God’s creatures.
 We are created in His image – and regardless of race, nationality, appearance or talent, we have all been created in the image of God, who provides each of us with His unconditional love.

 Friend, God genuinely desires fellowship with us because we are the crown of His creation.
 We do not have to conform to someone else’s idea of value; we are valuable because we are His.